The President's Analyst: Plot

-Kropotkin arranges a pickup with his trusted CEA colleague Don Masters, but Schaefer is kidnapped again, this time by TPC (The Phone Company), a far more insidious organization than the CSS, the FBR, or the KGB, which had been secretly observing him.
-Taken to TPC headquarters in New Jersey, he is introduced to its leader, who wants Schaefer's help in carrying out their plan for world domination.
-As the TPC leader makes his presentation, a camera closeup reveals electronic cables connected to one of his feet, revealing that he is actually an animatronic robot.
+In the U.S., Kropotkin arranges a pickup with his trusted CEA colleague Don Masters, but Schaefer is kidnapped again, this time by TPC (The Phone Company), a far more insidious organization that is more feared than the CSS, the FBR, or the KGB, and has been secretly observing everybody.
+Schaefer is taken to TPC’s headquarters in New Jersey, and introduced to its leader, Arlington Hewes, who wants Schaefer's help in carrying out their plan for total market domination.
+As the TPC leader makes his presentation, a camera closeup reveals an electronic cable connected to his heel, revealing that he is actually an animatronic robot.

-TPC has developed a "modern electronic miracle", the Cerebrum Communicator (CC), a microelectronic device that can communicate wirelessly with any other CC in the world.
-With the CC implanted in the brain, a user need only think of the phone number to be called, and is instantly connected, thus eliminating the need for The Phone Company's massive and expensive wired infrastructure.
-For this to work, every human being will be assigned a number instead of a name, and will have the CC implanted prenatally.
-Schaefer is to be forced to assist the TPC scheme by blackmailing the president to pushing through the required legislation.
-TPC uses a short animated sequence (a parody of the animation in Our Mr. Sun) to explain the plan to Schaefer.
+Hewes proudly explains that TPC has developed a "modern electronic miracle", the Cerebrum Communicator (CC), a microelectronic device that can communicate wirelessly with any other CC in the world.
+With the CC implanted in the brain, a user need only think of a phone number and is instantly connected, thus eliminating the need for The Phone Company's massive and expensive wired network infrastructure.
+For this to work, every human being will simply be assigned a number instead of a name, and will have the CC implanted prenatally.
+Schaefer will assist TPC’s scheme by blackmailing the president to push through the required legislation.
+TPC then uses a short animated sequence (a parody of the animation in Our Mr. Sun) to explain their plan to Schaefer.
+In response, he tells TPC they are suffering from several mental issues and in response TPC tries to brainwash him in to complying.

-Masters and Kropotkin use their superspy abilities to come to Schaefer's rescue.
-They hand Schaefer an M16 rifle that he gleefully uses on The Phone Company's security staff.
-The trio emerge victorious from the ensuing bloodbath, but months later, as Schaefer and his spy friends are enjoying a Christmas reunion, animatronic executives from TPC are seen staring approvingly at a secret monitor, while "Joy to the World" plays in the background.
+Masters and Kropotkin use their superspy abilities to infiltrate the impregnable TPC facility and rescue Schaefer.
+They hand Schaefer a M16 rifle and he gleefully uses it on The Phone Company's security staff.
+He then convinces Kroptkin to sabotage TPC’s whole network so throughly that everyone will forever loathe TPC and never approve their CC plan.
+The trio emerge victorious from the ensuing bloodbath, but months later, as Schaefer and his spy friends are enjoying a Christmas reunion, a larger group of animatronic executives from a resurrected and stronger TPC are seen staring approvingly at a secret monitor, while "Joy to the World" plays in the background.